mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 ---
-title: Becoming Tech Lead
+title: A Guide to Becoming a Tech Lead
-description: A guide to becoming a tech lead.
+description: A guide for Software Engineers who are considering making the transition to tech leading projects.
 date: "2021-03-09T10:00:00.000Z"
 categories: [tips]
 keywords: []